murchandamus/bips/bip-update-process.md

 #### BIP header preamble

 Each BIP must begin with an RFC 822 style header preamble.
 The headers must appear in the following order.
 Headers marked with "\*" are optional.
 All other headers are required.
+The overview is followed by explanations for each header.

 ```
   BIP: <BIP number, or "?" before being assigned>